 |9.||“Goodbye, Farewell and Amen”||1983||105,970,000|

-As of February 2014, “Goodbye, Farewell, and Amen” is the sixth most-watched television program of all time in the United States behind five Super Bowl games.
-Most of the records it once held have been broken.
-But it remains the single highest-rated television program of all time and that is a record unlikely to ever be broken.
+In short, as of February 2015 “Goodbye, Farewell, and Amen” is the seventh most-watched single television program of all time in the United States behind six Super Bowl games.
+It remains the single highest-rated television program of all time by a wide margin and that is a record unlikely to ever be broken.

 3 Carmody, John.
 Washington Post.
 23 Feb.
 1983: B10.